syahrizaldev/webdev-resources/readme.md

 ## Contributing

 > [!IMPORTANT]
-> At this time, I am not accepting contributions to this list.
+> I am not currently accepting contributions to this list.
-> However, I welcome hearing any suggestions for new resources that
+> However, I welcome hearing any suggestions and feedback for new resources
-> could benefit web developers and indie-hackers.
-Feel free to check
+> that could be beneficial for web developers and indie-hackers.
-> the [CONTRIBUTING](./contributing.md) file for more information.
+> Feel free to check the [CONTRIBUTING](./contributing.md) file for more information.

 ## Feedback